6 Important Tips for Your DIY Sensory Room

 Choose the right colors and materials for your sensory room

-Experts advise choosing cool or neutral colors for the walls of your sensory room.
-In particular, off-white walls enhance light projection and reflection without overwhelming brightness.
+Experts recommend using cool or neutral colors for the walls of your sensory room.
+Off-white walls, in particular, are ideal as they enhance light projection and reflection while avoiding overwhelming brightness.

-Tigerplay, a play space design company in the UK, often collaborates with learning specialists to meet specific needs, and their Research & Development Coordinator, Lou Riley, has found that parents should "opt for calming colors and minimalistic designs to avoid overstimulation.
+Tigerplay, a UK-based play space design company, frequently collaborates with learning specialists to create sensory environments tailored to specific needs.
+According to their Research & Development Coordinator, Lou Riley, parents should "opt for calming colors and minimalistic designs to avoid overstimulation.
 Avoid bright whites or strong primary colors that can be seen as fluorescent.”

-Eco-conscious parents will be inspired to learn that Tigerplay's sensory rooms also incorporate eco-friendly materials, such as efficient LED lighting, soft play items made with recycled foam, and sustainable coverings for soft furnishings.
+For eco-conscious families, Tigerplay’s sensory rooms incorporate sustainable materials, such as energy-efficient LED lighting, soft play items made with recycled foam, and eco-friendly coverings for soft furnishings.

 UNSPLASH